It is Eric Erickson here in for Rush Limbaugh here at the EIB Network.

 Rita in Phoenix, Arizona.

-Rita, welcome to the EIB network.
+Rita, welcome to the EIB Network.

 How are you?

-I uh I like Russia's show.
+I like Rush's show.

-I I worked in health care for many years, twenty-five years, and I had a degree and I I saw a lot of unfairness.
+I worked in healthcare for many years, 25 years, and I had a degree.

-Um and I don't agree with Obamacare totally, and I I don't consider myself a Democrat or Republican.
+And I don't consider myself a Democrat or Republican.

 I vote for some Republican presidents and some Democrat.